-07.01 Demonstrate an understanding of the basic principles of disease in marine aquatic systems.
-07.02 Identify the differences between environmental, viral, bacterial, parasitic and fungal diseases of f marine species.
-07.03 Demonstrate a basic understanding of methodologies for treatment of diseases commonly encoperations. countered during marine aquaculture 07.04 Demonstrate an understanding of the basic principles of marine aquatic health management at nd biosecurity.
-08.0 Demonstrate a moderate understanding of marine aquaculture systems.
-The students will be able to: 08.01 Describe the various types of marine aquaculture systems and demonstrate the ability to distin specific marine aquaculture systems. guish the primary components of 08.02 Identify which systems are best for the culture and business model of the target species.
-08.03 Recognize the System requirements for Integrated Multi-Trophic Mariculture (IMTM) systems.
-08.04 Demonstrate an understanding of the impacts of specific marine aquaculture systems on the e ecosystems. nvironment and especially marine 08.05 Demonstrate basic skills for computer automated drafting.
-09.0 Recognize appropriate nutritional requirements for the most common marine aquaculture organisms.
-The student will be able to: 09.01 Recognize basic marine nutrient and biochemical energy fluxes (i.e. trophodynamics and bioer species commonly associated with marine aquaculture. nergetics) especially as they relate to 09.02 Demonstrate a rudimentary understanding of biochemistry (e.g. proteins, lipids, carbohydrates common marine aquaculture species. , etc.) and nutrient metabolism in 09.03 Demonstrate an understanding of the metabolic role of vitamins and minerals and recognize sy mptoms of vitamin deficiency.
-09.04 Recognize appropriate feeding management practices based on metabolic requirements of ma arine aquaculture target species.
-09.05 Recognize the impacts of feeding strategies on the environment.
+7.01 Demonstrate an understanding of the basic principles of disease in marine aquatic systems.
+7.02 Identify the differences between environmental, viral, bacterial, parasitic and fungal diseases of marine species.
+7.03 Demonstrate a basic understanding of methodologies for treatment of diseases commonly encountered during marine aquaculture operations.
+7.04 Demonstrate an understanding of the basic principles of marine aquatic health management and biosecurity.
+08.0 emonstrate a moderate understanding of marine aquaculture systems.
+The students will be able to: 8.01 Describe the various types of marine aquaculture systems and demonstrate the ability to distinguish the primary components of specific marine aquaculture systems.
+8.02 Identify which systems are best for the culture and business model of the target species.
+8.03 Recognize the System requirements for Integrated Multi-Trophic Mariculture (IMTM) systems.
+8.04 Demonstrate an understanding of the impacts of specific marine aquaculture systems on the environment and especially marine ecosystems.
+8.05 Demonstrate basic skills for computer automated drafting.
+09.0 ecognize appropriate nutritional requirements for the most common marine aquaculture organisms.
+The student will be able to: 9.01 Recognize basic marine nutrient and biochemical energy fluxes (i.e. trophodynamics and bioenergetics) especially as they relate to species commonly associated with marine aquaculture.
+9.02 Demonstrate a rudimentary understanding of biochemistry (e.g. proteins, lipids, carbohydrates, etc.) and nutrient metabolism in common marine aquaculture species.
+9.03 Demonstrate an understanding of the metabolic role of vitamins and minerals and recognize symptoms of vitamin deficiency.
+9.04 Recognize appropriate feeding management practices based on metabolic requirements of marine aquaculture target species.
+9.05 Recognize the impacts of feeding strategies on the environment.